 This made it difficult to reliably forecast enrollment revenue and to support the strategic planning process with regular what-if analysis.
 SMU wouldn’t have a clear picture of enrollment revenue until September, making it tough to allocate resources proactively ahead of the school year.

-SMU connected the dots by integrating Vena with Banner directly and automatically mapping registrations back to tuition dollars in their database.
+SMU connected the dots by integrating Vena with Banner and automatically mapping registrations back to tuition dollars in their database.
 Today, instead of waiting until registration closes to deliver insights for the upcoming year, Darrell just clicks the refresh button on his enrollment forecast in Vena.
 Real-time registration figures flow in right from Banner, enabling the finance team to make predictions based on their analysis of historical trends.
 They can also drill down into faculties and courses from the forecast template, so stakeholders always know how each department is performing.

 But what about when everything they thought they knew about enrollment changes?
 What happens when international students—who account for 50% of SMU’s undergraduate tuition revenue—defer their registrations indefinitely?
 That’s what Darrell was dealing with when the pandemic broke out in March.